haltakov/haltakov/README.md

+I'm Vladimir Haltakov, originally from Sofia, Bulgaria, and based in Munich, Germany.
+I've been programming and building software products for 20+ years, mostly at the intersection of AI, computer vision, product engineering, and developer tools.

-I'm Vladimir and I've been building software products for over 20 years.
-I'm currently working as a solo founder, and AI is an indispensable part of my journey — integrated into the products I build, supporting me in areas where I lack expertise, and helping me brainstorm new ideas.
+I'm currently building Creafex Lab as a solo founder.
+AI is deeply integrated into how I work — in the products I build, the way I code, how I think through strategy and marketing, and in the internal assistants I use to move faster.

-I studied Computer Science in Sofia, Bulgaria, then moved to Munich, Germany, for a Master’s program in Robotics.
-That’s where I got deeply interested in Computer Vision and Machine Learning, which led me to pursue a PhD at the Technical University of Munich as part of the BMW PhD program.
+I studied Computer Science at Sofia University, then moved to Munich in 2009 for the Robotics, Cognition, Intelligence master's program at the Technical University of Munich.
+That led me deeper into Computer Vision and Machine Learning, and later to a PhD at TUM through the BMW PhD program, focused on semantic segmentation and context-aware machine learning.

-For a large part of my career, I worked at BMW, developing camera-based driver assistance systems and programming features for their autonomous driving initiative.
-Eventually, I grew tired of the big company environment and joined a startup in the crypto and cybersecurity space in 2022.

-Throughout all these years, I’ve worked on countless side projects — and now I’ve decided to turn them into my full-time work and be my own boss.
+I spent about 12 years at BMW, working on camera-based driver assistance systems, parking-space detection, traffic light and traffic sign perception, autonomous driving, and high-precision localization.
+Some of that work has been in production BMW cars since 2016, and almost all new BMW models since 2018 contain work I contributed to.

+After BMW, I joined Fr0ntierX as VP of Engineering, working across blockchain, enterprise AI, cybersecurity, confidential computing, and encrypted AI/RAG products.
+Eventually, I decided to focus fully on my own ventures and turn the side-project energy I've always had into my full-time work.

 ### My current projects

-Check out my latest projects
+Check out my latest projects:

-* [SimplePost](https://simplepost.dev/) - a one-time payment TypeScript library to post on all social media platforms.
-* [Leoline](https://leoline.fun) - AI audio stories kids love, with parents in control
+* [SimplePost](https://simplepost.social/) - an AI-native social media scheduler that connects your AI assistant to your social accounts and publishes to 10 platforms.
-* [Simple Photo Gallery](https://simple.photo) - Beautiful photo galleries in 30 seconds
+* [Simple Photo Gallery](https://simple.photo) - beautiful, story-driven photo galleries in minutes.
+* [Leoline](https://leoline.fun) - an AI voice storyteller for kids, with safe stories and persistent parental controls.
+* [chatbot-page](https://github.com/haltakov/chatbot-page) - a free, open-source React package for building chatbot-style personal or company websites.
-* [haltakov.net](https://haltakov.net) - my personal website as a VS Code simulation
+* [haltakov.com](https://haltakov.com) - my chatbot-style personal website, built with `chatbot-page`.
 * and all my other [public GitHub repos](https://github.com/haltakov?tab=repositories)

 ### Connect with me